19 tours analyzed 400+ km of trails hiked Honest "who it's NOT for" on every page

 The coasteering tour near São Vicente includes jumps from 1 to 8 metres, the guide lets you choose your level.
 The canyoning tour starts with a practice rappel on dry ground before the real waterfalls.
 Both provide all equipment including wetsuits, helmets, and life jackets.

 Canyoning: Swimsuit, towel, old trainers (they will get soaked).
 All technical gear provided.
 Coasteering: Swimsuit, towel, water shoes with grip (wet rocks are slippery).
 Wetsuit and helmet provided.
 Both: Sunscreen (UV reflects off water and rock).
-A change of warm clothes for after — you will be cold once the adrenaline wears off.
-GoPro if you have one: Both sports produce incredible footage.
+A change of warm clothes for after, you will be cold once the adrenaline wears off.
+GoPro if you have one: Both sports produce remarkable footage.

 Which One Should You Choose?